ibrahimbutt/direwolf-arch-rice/README.md

 In a nutshell, [Arch](https://www.archlinux.org/) is an independently developed general-purpose GNU/Linux distribution.
 The main reason you would choose this over other distributions is that it comes with the bare minimum and zero bloat.
 This allows you to have a lean system from the beginning.

 If you've heard of Arch, you may have heard the installation isn't so simple.
 You may even find it to put you off.
 Don't worry about that.
-[Arch-Anyhwere](https://arch-anywhere.org/) makes installation easy.
-The only difference is that Arch-Anywhere has an installer.
+[Anarchy Linux](https://anarchy-linux.org/) makes installation easy.
+The only difference is that Anarchy Linux has an installer.

 Installing Arch manually is outside the scope of this guide.
 If you prefer to install it manually, visit the [installation guide](https://wiki.archlinux.org/index.php/installation_guide).
-Otherwise, use [Arch-Anywhere](https://arch-anywhere.org/download/).
+Otherwise, use [Anarchy Linux](https://anarchy-linux.org/download/).

-*Tip: To save time, download Arch/Arch-Anywhere while you read on.*
+*Tip: To save time, download Arch/Anarchy Linux while you read on.*

 #### Window Manager